Annwn: Annwn in modern culture

-J. R. R. Tolkien used the word "annún" in his "Middle-Earth" mythology as a term in the elvish language Sindarin (phonologically inspired by Welsh) meaning "west" or "sunset" (corresponding to the Quenya "Andúnë"), often referring figuratively to the "True West", i.e. the blessed land of Aman beyond the Sea, the Lonely Island "Tol Eressëa", or, (in the later mannish usage) to the drowned island of Númenor.
-This is an example of Tolkien's method of world-building, by "explaining the true meaning" of various real-world words by assigning them an alternative "elvish" etymology.
+J. R. R. Tolkien used the word annún in his Middle-earth mythology as a term in the Elvish language Sindarin (phonologically inspired by Welsh) meaning "west" or "sunset" (cognate with the Quenya Andúnë), often referring figuratively to the "True West", i.e. the blessed land of Aman beyond the Sea, the Lonely Island Tol Eressëa, or (in the later mannish usage) to the drowned island of Númenor.
+This is an example of Tolkien's method of world-building by "explaining the true meaning" of various real-world words by assigning them an alternative "Elvish" etymology.
+The Sindarin word for 'king', aran is also similar to Arawn, the king of Annwn.

 The Anglo-Welsh author, poet, critic and playwright, David Jones Annwn (born 1953) adopted the name Annwn in 1975 in the same spirit that his great-uncle, the Welsh bard Henry Lloyd (ap Hefin), had adopted the name Ap Hefin ("Son of the Summer Solstice").

-In 2004, the online game Runescape introduced a region to the game inhabited by elves called Tirannwn.
-The name means "Land of Annwn" in Welsh.

-The Dark, a 2005 film directed by John Fawcett and based on the novel Sheep by Simon Maginn, involves the legend, though set in contemporary times.

 Annwn is the name of a German medieval and pagan folk duo from North Rhine-Westphalia.
 The name was also previously used by an unrelated Celtic Rock trio in Berkeley, California, from 1991 until the death of lead singer Leigh Ann Hussey on 16 May 2006.

 Annwn is one of the deep realms of Faerie in October Daye, a 2012 urban fantasy series written by Seanan McGuire.